syrupy-project/syrupy/README.md

 - **`PNGImageSnapshotExtension`**: An extension of single file, this should be used to produce `.png` files from a byte string.
 - **`SVGImageSnapshotExtension`**: Another extension of single file.
 This produces `.svg` files from an svg string.
 - **`JSONSnapshotExtension`**: Another extension of single file.
 This produces `.json` files from dictionaries and lists.
+- **`ParquetSnapshotExtension`**: Another extension of single file.
+This produces `.parquet` files from PySpark DataFrames (pandas DataFrames and pyarrow Tables are also accepted).
+Comparison is done on the logical table contents rather than the raw bytes, and rows are sorted into a canonical order so snapshots are stable regardless of Spark partitioning.
+Requires the optional `pyarrow` dependency (and `pyspark` for the Spark `DataFrame` path).

 #### `name`